 The Broncho Buster and The Rattlesnake Digital Bronze

-For the last several years, we at the Frederic Remington Art Museum have been working to create the finest reproduction possible of Frederic Remington’s The Broncho Buster, 1895.
+For the last several years, we at the Frederic Remington Art Museum have been working to create the finest reproduction possible of Frederic Remington’s The Broncho Buster, 1895 SOLD OUT.

 Ordinary bronze reproductions begin as an artist examines pictures or actual originals and then creates a clay model from scratch.
 The fidelity to Remington’s originals varies widely.